Ruiqi-Shen/mase/group3.md

-# Pruning and Training for MASE - Group 3
+# Pruning and Training for MASE

 # Functionality
 ## Basic Elements: